 – the conclusions of the preceding meeting, in so far as they have not been included in the official texts referred to above;

-– an outline agenda indicating: draft Recommendations to be considered, draft Questions to be considered, reports from Task Groups and Working Parties to be received, and draft Decisions, draft Opinions, draft Handbooks and draft Reports to be approved.8 Contributions to Radiocommunication Study Group studies
+– an outline agenda indicating: draft Recommendations to be considered, reports from Task Groups and Working Parties to be received, and draft Questions, draft Decisions, draft Opinions, draft Handbooks and draft Reports to be approved.

+Reason: consequential to giving authority to Study Groups to approve Questions.

+8 Contributions to Radiocommunication Study Group studies

 8.1 The guidelines issued by the Director (see noting and § 2.11) shall contain guidance on preparation of contributions, the deadlines for their submission and details of the various types of documents, including reports and documents prepared by Chairmen, and liaison statements.
 The guidelines should also address practical matters concerning the effective distribution of documents by electronic means.